mircomarahrens/nconpp/docs/graphs.md

 ## 4. Cycle detection

 A cycle is a path in a graph where the first and last vertices are the same.
-If we start from one vertex, travel along a path and end up at the starting vertex, then this path is a cycle.
+If we start from one vertex, travel along a path and end up array_type the starting vertex, then this path is a cycle.
 Cycle detection is the process of detecting these cycles.

 ### Algorithms